 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Despite the hold Netflix has had on the streaming market, the release of a host of big-named services are giving it a run for its money.
-Will a giant like Disney+ be able to compete with Netflix?
-Is it good enough to make loyal Netflix customers give up their subscriptions, or would adding Disney+ simply bring more to the table?
+Despite the hold Netflix has had on the streaming market, the release of a host of big-named services is giving it a run for its money.
+So nobody should be surprised that a brand as big as Disney is able to compete with Netflix thanks to Disney+.

 |Features||Disney+||Netflix Basic||Netflix Standard||Netflix Premium|